Key Takeaways

 Matching the Formula to Your Lifestyle

 Vegan formulations use plant-based vitamin D3 from lichen and avoid gelatin capsules.
-Those with sensitive digestion benefit from magnesium glycinate over oxide forms.
-Consider your daily routine, single-dose formulas work for busy schedules, while divided doses optimize absorption for those who can take supplements with multiple meals.
+Those with sensitive digestion may find magnesium glycinate more tolerable than oxide forms.
+Consider your daily routine, single-dose formulas work for busy schedules, while divided doses may support absorption for those who can take supplements with multiple meals.
 For more on timing and maximizing your supplement routine, see our complete guide on when to take a multivitamin.

 | Special Consideration | Look For | Avoid |